MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 ### The Jedi academy

 The Jedi academy is a supporting program to increase a graduates knowledge in being a professional software developer.
 The Jedi academy will meet every two weeks to focus on a fundamental areas of software development.
-Each session is facilitated by an expert who's aim is to provide attendees hands on exposure to certain practices.
+Each session is facilitated by an expert who's aim is to provide attendees hands on exposure to certain software practices.
 Sessions can be up to 4 hours, with pre and post session work.

 Some of the fortnightly topics include Crafting Code, TDD, Refactoring, Design principles, Object Oriented Design Patterns, etc. For a more complete breakdown of topics covered view the [following post on content for the Jedi academy](http://blog.markpearl.co.za/Jedi-Academy)